SioStef/panplots/README.md

 A small R script for generating pangenome accumulation curves

 This R script will compute three type of pangenome-related accumulation curves (gene cluster accumulation, core genome and accumulation unique gene clusters) for a number of randomly sampled genomes based on a user defined number of permutations.
+The output is a table summerizing the permutation results using "matrixStats" R package (https://github.com/HenrikBengtsson/matrixStats).

 **Usage**
 source(“panplots.R”)